 Redcliffe Botanic Gardens

-If you want to see fruit bats, then this is the place to be.
+If you want to see fruit bats, this is the place to be.
 You’ll hear them during the day, and if you look up, you’ll find them trying to get some sleep before dusk sees them fly off.

 Hours